jfrog/partner-integrations/ServiceNow/JFrog Spoke/README.md

 Once that is done, Xray should be setup to send violation data to ServiceNow.

 This will allow ServiceNow to read the incoming application json.
+It will store this data in four tables that can be accessed from the spoke called:
+* Violations
+* Issues
+* Impacted Artifacts
+* Infected Files

 ## Watch the Spoke Video